GaetanLepage/phd-manuscript/sections/5_rl/2_sound_driven_robot_navigation.typ

 Social robotics imply various technical and scientific problems involving computer vision, mechatronics, sociology, natural language processing or speech processing.
 Robot navigation stands as one of such crucial tasks.
-Numerous formulations of this question exist and they encompass different goals, sensory information and target robotics platforms.
+Numerous formulations of this question exist and they encompass different goals, sensory information, and target robotics platforms.
 Although processing